 Cherry Hill in Camden County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Colonial Era • Settlements & Settlers.
-A significant historical year for this entry is 1676.
+This historical marker is listed in these topic lists: Agriculture • Settlements & Settlers.
+A significant historical year for this entry is 1721.

 Location.
-39° 55.986′ N, 74° 59.364′ W. Marker is in Cherry Hill, New Jersey, in Camden County.
-Marker is at the intersection of Kings Highway and Church Road on Kings Highway.
-The marker is inside the arch at the entrance to Colestown Cemetery.
+39° 54.308′ N, 74° 59.89′ W. Marker is in Cherry Hill, New Jersey, in Camden County.
+Marker is on Barclay Lane east of Southview Drive, on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Cherry Hill NJ 08034, United States of America.
+Marker is at or near this postal address: 209 Barclay Lane, Cherry Hill NJ 08034, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on December 11, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 318 times since then and 16 times this year.
-Photos: 1, 2. submitted on December 11, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 11, 2021.
+It was originally submitted on May 6, 2021, by Thomas Anderson of Haddon Township, New Jersey.
+This page has been viewed 39 times since then.
+Photos: 1, 2, 3. submitted on May 6, 2021, by Thomas Anderson of Haddon Township, New Jersey. • Michael Herrick was the editor who published this page.